School of Life Sciences

 Microbiology and Education

 I have been the founding Section Editor ‘Professional Development’ for FEMS Microbiology Letters since 2105, am also a Handling Editor for the journal, edited its Thematic Issues Education, and Keeping Education Fresh and edit its Thematic Series Women in STEM; Careers; and Spotlights.
 Before that I was Associate Editor for the journal Bioscience Education.
 I am a Royal Society of Biology registered External Examiner, serve on the Society’s Degree Programme Accreditation Assessment Panel ‘Organisms’, and review Open Education Resources for the Society.
 I was the founding Chair of the Royal Society of Biology South Wales Branch Committee.
 I served as Chair-Elect of the UK Microbiology Society Education Division and on the Professional Development Council Committee, consulted, and reviewed grant applications in this context.
+Now I am serving on the Microbiology Society's Higher Education Virtual Advisory Group.
 I reviewed applications for the Higher Education Academy’s Doctoral Programme, International Scholarships Programme, and Teaching Development Grant, and am also an Academic Associate.
 When the Academy’s UK Centre for Bioscience was in existence, I was Country Consultant for Wales.
+I am now reviewing for Advance HE award schemes such as National Teaching Fellowships, and Collaborative Award for Teaching Excellence.
 I am a member of the American Society for Microbiology, and review conference contributions in context of “Profession of Microbiology“ for the Society.

 Continuous Professional Development and Recognition